 Scientific Integrity Policies

-On March 9, 2009, President Obama issued a directive to the heads of executive branch departments regarding promulgation of new policies to safeguard scientific integrity within federal service.
-These policies are supposed to outlaw political manipulation of science, ensure transparency of decision-making and provide additional protection for scientific whistleblowers.
+Shortly after taking office, President Obama ordered agencies to create policies to safeguard scientific integrity within federal service.
+These policies are supposed to outlaw political manipulation of science, ensure transparency of decision-making, and protect scientific whistleblowers.

 In so doing, PEER has –